CatherineLi/GettingCleaningDataProject/README.md

 Task 4: Appropriately labels the data set with descriptive variable names.
 ---------------------------------------------------------------------------
-This task consists of two steps.
-In step 1, I removed dashes in the varaible names; In step 2, I removed parenthesis.
+Given all 563 variable names are currently descriptive, I did clean up work to remove dashes and parenthesis.

 # remove "-" in column variables
 datafullRemovingDash<-gsub("-", "", names(datafull))